diegousdz/AI/README.md

 3) Write your prompt and hit the button for ask.
 4) Wait for your answer!

-Shoutout to this video tutorial that served me as the template for my own implementation https://www.youtube.com/watch?v=RRGtluRf7ys&ab_channel=UnityAdventure
+Shoutout to this video tutorial that served me as the template for my own implementation (gptTurbo.cs) https://www.youtube.com/watch?v=RRGtluRf7ys&ab_channel=UnityAdventure

 The API Documentation I used